bueller2298/daggerheart-srd/Session Notes/Session 1.md

 Session 1 Summary
 Harlow, on a job, was lead to a dark alley where he had a rendezvous with [[Kreil Dirn]].
-There he was given a job: to track down a set of people who may yet help save the lands of Fanewick and Haven, and restore balance.
+There he was given a job: to track down a set of people who may yet help save the lands of Fanewick and [[Haven]], and restore balance.
 He set out on his gathering mission and we met Purpose, a giant with a massive set of divine wings, Rayvian, a fierce protector looking to do good, and Flawsee, a bookish spell-caster looking for answers of his past.
-Having gathered the group, they headed back to Haven to meet back up with [[Kreil Dirn]], along the way they encountered a group of massive bullfrogs and were put to the test in their first team combat.
+Having gathered the group, they headed back to [[Haven]] to meet back up with [[Kreil Dirn]], along the way they encountered a group of massive bullfrogs and were put to the test in their first team combat.
 They defeated two on the spot and the third one ran in fear.
-Then they continued their journey back to Haven.
+Then they continued their journey back to [[Haven]].